 Gold + Red

 Red and gold are a timeless combination.
 Gold is best paired with darker reds with warmer undertones such as burgundy instead of brighter reds like cherry.
 Gold-framed art, patterned accent pillows with touches of gold and lighting fixtures are all great ways to incorporate gold into red rooms.
-Mix in a complimentary color as well to create depth and interest in a space.
+Mix in a complementary color as well to create depth and interest in a space.

 Gold + Green